csvprobotica/RoSGhost_2025/README.md

 ## RoSGhost WRO 2025

-_The RoSGhost team is integrated by Alexis Quintero, Jose Filos and Fiorella Campos, who represent Colegio San Vicente de Paúl, Santiago in this Future Engineers competition._
+_The RoSGhost team is integrated by Alexis Quintero and Jose Filos, who represent Colegio San Vicente de Paúl, Santiago in this Future Engineers competition, We are young people driving innovation with autonomous robotics, creativity, and passion for the future🤖⚡._

 Engineering materials
 ====